Home Finance Page 27

 The APR is only attached to the remaining balance of a credit card.
 If the individual fails to pay the complete balance owed and opts instead to pay the minimum balance, the APR will be attached to the remaining balance and then carried over to the following month.

-Amortization refers to the distribution of a single lump-sum cash flow into many smaller cash flow payments or installments, as determined through an amortization table or schedule.
+In regards to economics, amortization refers to the distribution of a single lump-sum cash flow into many smaller cash flow payments or installments, as determined through an amortization table or schedule.

 Amortization is primarily used in loan repayments, most commonly in mortgage loans or sinking funds.
 The payments are divided into equal amounts for the duration of the maturity schedule.
 As a result of this uniformity, the amortization is regarded as the simplest repayment model.
 That being said, a larger amount of the payment towards the amortization is applied to the interest of the loan at the beginning of the amortization schedule, while more money is used to satisfy the principal at the end of the amortization loan.